sturrent/aks-net-diagnostics/README.md

 If connectivity tests timeout:
 - Cluster nodes may be under heavy load
 - Network path may be experiencing latency
-- Use `--verbose` to see detailed error messages
+- Use `--details` to see detailed error messages
 - Re-run without `--probe-test` for static analysis only

 **Module import errors**